 AND ... it's corn and tomato season in the heartland!
 Would you just look at these beautiful cherry tomatoes?
 YUM!
 They are delicious, too.
 I love them in contrast with this old blue bowl.
 What's in your plans for this August weekend?
 I'm heading shortly to Bloomington with Writer Chick Cathy Shouse.
 She writes cowboy romance.
 She's got a conference there tomorrow, and I'm spending the day with New Castle-native Cheryl Bennett, hanging out in her adopted hometown of Bloomington.

+Just a quick change-of-pace 28 hours or so.
+I hear it's Freshman Move-In Weekend!
+Yikes!
 I’m approaching six months after the release of my memoir about cleaning house, There’s a Clydesdale in the Attic: Reflections on Keeping and Letting Go (available on amazon.com, and from me).
 I continue to spend a good amount of time crafting programs for a variety of speaking engagements throughout the region.
 By the end of summer, I will have had, good Lord willing, more than 25 opportunities to share observations about downsizing and organizing heirlooms, as well as stories behind them.
 At many of the events, we get the treat of listening to attendees share about their heirlooms in a "show-and-tell” activity.
 But for a couple weeks this month, I’ve had the chance to take a break from writing and road hopping to turning my attention from organizing and downsizing attic goods to the paper trail in our living-space archives.
 Once, someone who worked at the Indiana Historical Society explained to me that the IHS is where historical papers are archived,” and the Indiana State Museum as “where objects are archived.”
 With July's 90-plus degree temperatures in the Hoosier land (and much warmer than that inside attics), I’m spending no time there.
 My attention has turned to the paper goods in our living quarters, such as this 1898 large certificate belonging to my late grandfather, Roscoe Jobe.
 Or this adorable Liberty Little League baseball team photo from 1957 of my late brother, Tim, second from right, and his team.
 I am the archivist (not an official title but it’s more legit-sounding than sentimental hoarder) of family photos and papers in both Brian’s and my families on various sides.
 Some of the pictures and documents date back to 1830.
 What does one do with all that?
 I mostly keep it tucked in a variety of woven baskets which are stacked out of the way in our study.
 I have taken an “I’ll deal with all that later” approach.
 Problem is, I put off figuring out who some of the black-gowned ladies are in those photos for so long that there is no one living who could identify them.
 My immediate family’s albums are full and stand in bottom rows of bookcases.
 I’m thinking of covering them with linen fabric in a neutral shade.
 I figured out long ago that even if I live another 30 years, there are not enough days, nor a desire to take apart the yellowed pages and begin again with fresh scrapbooks or albums.
 But these are the photos that depict the ordinary and special events in our family, dating throughout my lifetime thus far.
 Other keepsakes of a paper nature are scattered here and there but should be rounded up and stored together.
 Finally, I hit upon an idea!
 I found black acid-free 12x12-inch storage boxes at Hobby Lobby.
 I plan to fill and label these boxes with things that tell complete stories.
 Below, left, a box is devoted to articles and other paper keepsakes from my years as a reporter and editor in Attica.
 The one on the right is filled with keepsakes from covering a presidential inauguration and the women's march in D.C.
 I’m looking for a manageable approach to archiving all this stuff for our own enjoyment and accessibility, but also, maybe, hopefully, we’ll see, for a way for our kids and other family members to see the value in all (or some) of it.
 I store my notes from a dozen years in Bible Study Fellowship in these binders in the top of my closet.
 Last year they switched to spiral-bound notes so I don't have a colorful, cool binder for those.
 The notebooks at right are notes from the lectures.
 This is a project that will take ever-so-long to finish.
 But as I work on it, I enjoy seeing it all myself.
 Will it result in another book about heirloom organization?
 I don’t see that.
 But I will include some of what I’m doing now in future programs.

 By the way, if you’re reading this and are interested in a program for your social or service organization, library, senior or community center, or a more informal one for your book club, let me know.
 We share some laughs, and take a trip or two down memory lane.
 We have a good time.
-Indiana author and newspaper columnist Donna Cronk can be reached via email at newsgirl.1958@gmail.com.
+Indiana author and newspaper columnist Donna Cronk can be reached via email at [email protected].
 Friend her on Facebook on her author page, Donna Cronk.
 For the last two decades we kept two inexpensive, plastic Adirondack-styled chairs on our front porch, centered under the picture window.
 The chairs are the color of our house trim and garage doors, which is good, but their seats are too low for old knees, making them more for show than for sitting.

 In the winter, the wind blows them around the porch or they tumble into the landscaping.
 Short on garage space, I tend to stack them unattractively in a porch corner to weight them down until the spring winds subside and they resume their warmer-weather placement.
 Last spring I decided this is ridiculous!
 We are in our sixties!
 If we’re not worthy of proper porch furnishings now, then when?
 What we need, I decreed, is a pair of functional chairs.
 Black ones, to match our outdoor sconces.
 Sturdy ones, that we can leave out come hail or high water.
 Rocking ones, that will remain in an upright stance.
 I had my eye on just the pair, but first needed to run it by the house appropriations committee.
 The committee co-chair said get them.
 No quiz, no commentary, no asking the price even.
 My kind of yes.
 Upon close inspection, the chairs are even better than I had imagined.
 They are made here in Indiana of a composite all-weather material, and they each come with a 20-year guarantee.
 “They’ll last longer than I will,” Brian deadpanned, noting that he would be all of 87 when the warranty expires.
 I save that warranty in its own folder alongside other important papers in their respective files.
 How surprised the store clerk will be if a chair breaks at age 19 and I show up for a refund.
 I can’t say they were inexpensive, but for once, that wasn’t the priority.
 Once they were lifted off son Sam’s truck and onto the porch, they looked as perfect as I had anticipated.
 I dreamt of the years ahead, sitting in one of the chairs with Brian in the other as we rocked and watched the neighbors and their dogs stroll up and down our street against a backdrop of colorful sunsets.
 I’ve always loved a good rocking chair, and these seats fit my backside with space to spare.
 The armrests are likewise substantial, able to balance a glass of iced tea with ease as I rock.
 And our knees have no issues.
 Brian was in no hurry to try out the chairs, but I kept prodding him until he joined me for a trial rock.
 I awaited his compliments regarding my shopping skills.
 He didn’t offer those, nor any comment right away.
 Later he told me that they didn’t fit him all that well.
 I felt disappointed.
 As spring gave way to summer, I rocked out on the porch every time I got the chance.
 Meanwhile, I added cushions to soften the seats.
 A friend from Fairmount emailed, “I’d like to come sit on your porch and rock a while.”
 I loved that comment.
 I would drive a distance to rock and talk, myself; especially now that I'm retired.
 There’s no question about that, but to know that someone else would do the same delighted me.
 As the summer continued, Brian began to get his strength back from his winter ordeal, and I felt delighted when he felt able to walk first a half mile, then longer around our neighborhood in the cool of a summer’s eve at the start of golden dusk.
 Then, it happened.
 One day I sat on the porch rocking while Brian walked.
 When he finished, he sat down in the chair beside me and we talked for a while.
 Then it happened again.
 And again.
 Before long, as July gave way to August, he would say, “I’m going to go walk.”
 It seemed my cue to turn off the TV or close the computer and go sit on the porch, warming up my rocker, enjoying the peace of that time a day, anticipating his return.
 I might even sweep the porch or water my plants, pull a weed or two, grateful beyond measure to watch for his familiar outline a way down the street, before I assumed my rocking spot on the porch.
 Night after summer’s night, he sat down in the companion chair.
 For about 15 minutes, Brian and I chat about plans, news of the day, the kids, whatever we had to say in the moment.
 It has been my favorite time of day in recent months.
 One evening Brian walked and I didn’t make it out to the porch.
 When he returned to the house he said, “You didn’t come out and wait for me.”
 Touched that he apparently likes these appointments too, I’ve been sure to keep them ever since.
 I came to notice that like clockwork, moments before dark, a gaggle of geese from a nearby pond takes flight in perfect formation over our house, heading west.
 I would love to know where they go, and if this is their bedtime ritual.
 Maybe they were wondering why we sit on the porch, a formation of two humans never leaving the ground.
 When you endure a loved one's illness, you treasure simple moments in a whole new way.
 I’m grateful for daily life to the point where each and every day feels like a gift to unwrap.
 I can’t possibly get everything in that I would like to pack into a given 24 hours.
 So much remains to be done in this life!
 How is it that time seems to race?
 Brian hasn’t mentioned again the chairs being uncomfortable.
 Maybe it’s the cushions.
 I like to think it's the company.
 Now that it’s fall, the evenings grow increasingly cool and crisp.
 Comfortable rocking sessions on the porch at dusk will become fewer as this month progresses, and let's face it, pretty much disappear with November frosts.
 Soon I’ll remove the cushions and the rocking chairs will be more decoration than function for a few months.
 It will be time to come off my rocker until those warm days return.
 But first, I’ll throw on a sweatshirt and wait for Brian’s return from his walk, counting my blessings.
 Donna Cronk is the retired New Castle Courier-Times Neighbors Editor.
 Her columns appear the first and third Tuesdays each month in the Connersville News-Examiner and on the second and third Saturdays in The New Castle and Shelbyville papers.
-Connect with her via email at newsgirl.1958@gmail.com. |
+Connect with her via email at [email protected]. |

 |